 UNHCR was established on December 14, 1950 by the UN General Assembly with a three-year mandate to complete its work and then disband.
 The following year, on July 28, the legal foundation of helping refugees and the basic statute guiding UNHCR's work, the United Nations Convention relating to the Status of Refugees, was adopted.
 So instead of ending its work after three years, UNHCR has been working ever since to help refugees.

 In the 1960s, the decolonization of Africa produced the first of that continent's numerous refugee crises needing UNHCR intervention.
 Over the following two decades, UNHCR had to help with displacement crises in Asia and Latin America.
 By the end of the century there were fresh refugee problems in Africa and, turning full circle, new waves of refugees in Europe from the series of wars in the Balkans.

-In a world here nearly 20 people are forcibly displaced every minute as a result of conflict or persecution, the work of UNHCR is more important than ever before.
+In a world where nearly 1 person is forcibly displaced every 2 seconds as a result of conflict or persecution, the work of UNHCR is more important than ever before.

 UNHCR in the field